OUR SCHOOL

 At the Primary School:

-Pre-K applicants participate in a small group visit in one of our classrooms on a Saturday morning in January.
+Jr-K applicants participate in a small group visit in one of our classrooms on a Saturday morning in January.

-weekday morning.
+Prospective kindergarten through third-grade applicants visit the Primary School on a weekday morning.
 During their visit, they will have the opportunity to work with an MKA Teacher and tour the school.

 At the Middle School: